ryantd42/NY-Legislative-Git/2023/S2279C-2023/bill.md

   3. THE REQUIREMENTS OF THIS SECTION SHALL APPLY  IN  ADDITION  TO  ANY OTHER  LABELING REQUIREMENTS ESTABLISHED PURSUANT TO ANY OTHER PROVISION OF LAW.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01282-10-4
+ S. 2279--D  2

   4. WHENEVER A VIOLATION OF THIS SECTION HAS OCCURRED, A CIVIL  PENALTY OF ONE PERCENT OF THE MANUFACTURER'S TOTAL ANNUAL IN-STATE SALES NOT  TO EXCEED  ONE THOUSAND DOLLARS PER PACKAGE OR BOX SHALL BE IMPOSED  ON THE MANUFACTURER.
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01282-09-3